Kim Coates receives honorary degree from University of Saskatchewan - Saskatoon | Globalnews.ca

 READ MORE: University of Saskatchewan to award Hayley Wickenheiser honorary degree

-The newly-minted doctor also appeared in more than 50 plays across North America.
+The newly-minted doctor has also appeared in more than 50 plays across North America.

 “I don’t come home enough.
 I come home as much as I can.
 I don’t miss the winters,” Coates said.

-The honorary degree recognizes his accomplishments on stage and screen, but also his charitable work.
+The honorary degree recognizes not only his accomplishments on stage and screen, but also his charitable work.

 He also connects young people with art and culture in his hometown through Creative Kids Saskatoon.